Evryway/evryway.github.io/_drafts/2020-09-15-largest-interior.md

 ---
 layout: post
-title: Finding the Largest Interior Rectangle in a simple polygon
+title: Finding the Axis Aligned Largest Interior Rectangle in a simple polygon
 category: DevBlog
 tags: DevBlog
 keywords: Largest Interior Rectangle Simple Polygon Implementation Unity3d Mathematics
 ---
-This article presents a solution to the problem of finding the largest interior rectangle inside a simple polygon.
+This article presents a solution to the problem of finding the axis aligned largest interior rectangle inside a simple polygon.
 The solution is implemented using C# in Unity 3D.
 There's some mathematics, some pictures, and a link to a fully working implementation.